moritzshore/rswap/README.md

 ## SWAPtools integrations <a name="install"></a>

-The foillowing features are possible when using `rswap` with another SWAP-related R-package: `SWAPtools`
+The following features are possible when using `rswap` with another SWAP-related R-package: `SWAPtools`

 `get_swap_format()` returns the format of the given parameter, whereas `set_swap_format()` forces the value of the given parameter into the FORTRAN-required format.
 These functions rely on data from package `SWAPtools`.
 (Over time, `change_swap_par()` will use these automatically to protect you from incorrect formats)